-It is unlikely that this exemption will encourage favoritism in the awarding of the public contracts or substantially diminish competition for such contracts as required by ORS 279C.335(2)(a).
+It is unlikely that this exemption will encourage favoritism in the awarding of the public contracts or substantially diminish competition for such contracts as required by ORS 279C.335 (2)(a).
 Contracts for public improvements occasionally incorporate the procurement of systems, materials, or other components (complex systems) for which it is extremely difficult to design bid specifications.
-In these situations, utilization of a RFT process where each of the systems can be evaluated utilizing a number of factors, in addition to price, will likely result in substantial cost savings and other substantial benefits to the district as required by ORS 279C.335(2)(b).
+In these situations, utilization of an RFP process where each of the systems can be evaluated utilizing a number of factors, in addition to price, will likely result in substantial costs savings to the district as required by ORS 279C.335 (2)(b).

 ORS 279C.400 enumerates how RFP's are to be used if authorized by the LCRB.
 This criteria, ensures that competitive means will be used and selection will be fair and impartial.
-As a result, it is unlikely that this process will encourage favoritism in the awarding of public contracts or substantially diminish competition for such contracts as required by ORS 279C.335(2)(a).
-The awarding of contracts pursuant to this process will result in optimal value to the district based on selection by the district of the best competitive proposal that meets the stated evaluative criteria.
+As a result, it is unlikely that this process will encourage favoritism in the awarding of public contracts or substantially diminish competition for such contracts as required by ORS 279C.335 (2)(a).
+The awarding of contracts pursuant to this process will result in optimal value to the District based on selection by the district of the best competitive proposal that meets the stated evaluative criteria.

-This class exemption is intended to be used for the types of procurements described in the findings where the specific system, materials or components represent a significant portion of the project.
-This class exemption is not intended to be used for construction manager/general contractor (CM/GC) projects or other methods of alternative procurement unless these projects meet the requirements of this class exemption.
-The CM/GC and others, not meeting the requirements of this class exemption is procured by RFP, provided that a project or contract specific exemption is promulgated by the LCRB.
+This class exemption is intended to be used for the types of procurements describe in the findings, where the specific system, materials or components represent a significant portion of the project.
+This class exemption is not intended to be used for CM/GC projects or other methods of alternative procurement unless these projects meet the requirements of this class exemption.
+The CM/GC and others, not meeting the requirements of this class exemption, may still be procured by RFP, provided that a project or contract specific exemption is promulgated by the LCRB.